 Hayden Christensen, who starred as Anakin Skywalker in "Attack of the Clones" and "Revenge of the Sith," is a Vancouver native.

-Paul Shaffer, best known as David Letterman's musical director, bandleader and sidekick from 1982 until his retirement earlier this year, has come a long way since his beginnings in Thunder Bay, Ontario.
+Paul Shaffer, best known as David Letterman's musical director, bandleader and sidekick from 1982 until Letterman's retirement in 2015, has come a long way since his beginnings in Thunder Bay, Ontario.

 Christopher Plummer, who's best known as Captain Von Trapp in "The Sound of Music" and who earned an Oscar nomination for 2009's "The Last Station," was born in Toronto.